What is Google Business Profile?

 It can provide an additional icon to your listing, if applicable.

-Turn on Messaging
+11. Turn On Messaging

 Let your customers message you directly on your Google Business Profile!